• Skip to primary navigation

 I’ve moved countries, I’ve moved cities, and sometimes I’ve just moved over the road to a nicer apartment.
 Some of these moves occurred when I was single, but three have actually happened since I got married four years ago.

-How do you make sure that you remain productive and sane as much as possible when you’re moving house?
+How do you make sure you remain productive and sane as much as possible when you’re moving house?
 Here are some lessons from my most recent move.

 1. Pack your office up separately